Thailand: Religion

 Muslims constitute the second largest religious group in Thailand, comprising 5.37% of the population in 2018.
 Islam is concentrated mostly in the country's southernmost provinces: Pattani, Yala, Satun, Narathiwat, and part of Songkhla, which are predominantly Malay, most of whom are Sunni Muslims.
 Christians represented 1.13% of the population in 2018, with the remaining population consisting of Hindus and Sikhs, who live mostly in the country's cities.
 There is also a small Jewish community in Thailand dating back to the 17th century.

-The constitution does not name an official state religion, and provides for freedom of religion.
+The constitution does not name an official state religion and provides for freedom of religion.
 There have been no widespread reports of societal abuses or discrimination based on religious belief or practice.
 Thai law officially recognises five religious groups: Buddhists, Muslims, Brahmin-Hindus, Sikhs, and Christians.
-However, some laws are inspired from Buddhist practices, such as banning alcohol sales on religious holidays.
+However, some laws are inspired by Buddhist practices, such as banning alcohol sales on religious holidays.